- Oops!Something went wrong.Please try again later.

 Let the record state that Judge Judy Sheindlin and her husband, the honorable Jerry Sheindlin, haven't had the most perfect of marriages.
 But we're going to go ahead and deliver our verdict: Anyone who makes it past their silver anniversary is a winner.

-And Judy is already well into her 44th year of marriage with Jerry, which is some two decades longer than she's presided over her triple Daytime Emmy-winning eponymous court series Judge Judy—one of the longest-running shows on television with ratings that far surpass pretty much anything else that airs during your lunch break.
+And Judy is already well into her 44th year of marriage with Jerry, which is nearly two decades longer than she presided over her triple Daytime Emmy-winning eponymous court series Judge Judy, which gaveled out June 25 after 12,500 episodes.

 The pair just had to overcome one teeny, tiny blip that saw the two judges, perhaps ironically, facing off in court.